 In recent days there has been a lot of news coverage about measles, a disease declared eliminated from America in 2000.
-It's true that there is an outbreak of measles in the Pacific Northwest right now, but there's a lot to unpack behind the headlines and parents shouldn't panic.
+It's true that there is an outbreak of measles in New York state's Rockland County right now, but there's a lot to unpack behind the headlines and parents shouldn't panic.

 Here are six things you need to know:

-1. There are outbreaks, but not a national one
+1. There are outbreaks, and a state of emergency, but not a national one

-In Clark County, public health officials have "identified 51 confirmed cases and 13 suspect cases"of measles since January 1, and 36 of the sick people are kids under 10.
-According to officials, 44 of the sick people were confirmed as unvaccinated.
-The vaccination history of 6 individuals hasn't been verified, and one had one dose of the MMR (measles, mumps, & rubella) vaccine.
+In Clark County, public health officials have identified 73 confirmed cases of measles since January 1, and 63 people who got sick are under 18.
+According to officials, 63 of the sick people were confirmed as unvaccinated.
+The vaccination history of 7 individuals hasn't been verified, and three people had one dose of the MMR (measles, mumps, & rubella) vaccine.

 This is certainly cause for concern for public health officials, but it also isn't an unprecedented explosion of infected people.

 According to the CDC, last year 349 people got measles in 26 states and the District of Columbia.
 "This is the second-greatest number of annual cases reported since measles was eliminated in the U.S. in 2000", the CDC notes.